jokergoo/circlize_book/book/02-circlize-layout.md

 ```

 In **circlize** package, there is a `circos.raster()` function which directly
 adds raster images.
-It is introduced in Section \@ref{raster-image}.
+It is introduced in Section \@ref(raster-image).

 ### The convert functions {#convert-functions}